What you're seeing

 Well-mixed (complete): No spatial structure means no shelter for cooperators.
 Defection typically dominates — the classic "tragedy of the commons."

-Aquavect grew out of research into agnotology — the study of manufactured ignorance.
-The Bayesian agent system is grounded in a 211,000-simulation study showing that a biased agent's network position dramatically amplifies its ability to suppress truth, with a single well-placed bad actor equaling 3–4 peripheral ones in epistemic damage (degree centrality Cohen's d ≈ 1.42).
-The platform expanded from there into a broader toolkit for exploring agent-based dynamics across multiple paradigms.
+These simulations grew out of research into agnotology — the study of manufactured ignorance.
+That work examines how a biased agent's network position amplifies its ability to suppress truth.
+The toolkit expanded from there into a broader set of experiments for exploring agent-based dynamics across multiple paradigms — each new simulation type offering a different lens on emergent behavior in networks.

 Further reading